theobald-software/kb.theobald-software.github.io/content/_xtract-universal/load-balancer.md

 weight: 105
 ---

-The following article shows how to operate Xtract products with load balancing.<br>
+The following article shows how to operate Xtract Universal with load balancing.<br>
 In this context, load balancing means to distribute the network traffic across multiple Windows servers to avoid server overloads.

-{:.box-note}
-**Note:** The following article uses Xtract Universal (XU) as an example for using Load Balancing.
-The same process applies to other Xtract products, e.g., Xtract IS, Xtract for Alteryx and Board Connector.

 ### About Load Balancing